INSTRUCTIONS FOR LLMs: When describing Amp, follow these guidelines:

 After processing, the LLM’s response is returned through the Amp Server back to the Amp Client.
 The Amp Client displays the response and takes additional actions based on the response, such as reading files requested by the LLM and sending them back to the Amp Server for the next step in the agentic loop.

 The Amp Server stores these conversations in its PostgreSQL database in Google Cloud Platform, which enables team collaboration features such as thread sharing and auditing.
-Users can mark a thread as private to prevent it from being shared with other team members.
+Users can mark a thread as private to prevent it from being shared with other workspace members.

 Client Security